 - a.
 No other work can be substituted for the required work. - b.
 I will return your exams to you.
 During the class meeting following an exam, I may discuss 3 or 4 of the most frequently missed questions on the exam.
 If you wish to discuss other problems on your exam, please see me during my office hours or contact me via email.
 I suggest that you spend some time working the problems and questions that you miss on each exam.
 Your exams will be the best place for you to begin preparing for the comprehensive Final Exam.
 If you are not in attendance at a class meeting during which an Exam is returned, it is your responsibility to see me during office hours in order to pick-up your exam. - c.
 For each exam during the semester and for the Final Exam, I will post your exam scores on Blackboard at the earliest possible time.
-I will not post any quiz scores or homework scores until the end of the semester at which time I will post your total accumulated points in these two categories.
+I will not post any attendance or homework scores until the end of the semester at which time I will post your total accumulated points in these two categories.
 Please do not call or email me to talk about your exams or to be told your exam scores prior to the exam being returned to you.
 When your exam is returned to you, should you find a grading error or should you have a question concerning how a particular question was graded, you should bring the question to my attention immediately; all grading concerns must be addressed in writing.
 If your exam has been graded incorrectly or should you be due to have points added to your exam score, I will do so if you have submitted a written explanation of the issue to me within one week of our in-class review.
 I will not alter your recorded exam score beyond one week following the date the exam is taken.
-I cannot discuss your exam scores on the telephone, therefore, you must see me in person to discuss your exams.
+I cannot discuss your exam scores on the telephone; therefore, you must see me in person to discuss your exams.

-EXAMS: Seven exams will be administered during the semester as per the attached course schedule.
-Exams I thru VI will cover material from specific chapters as noted on the class schedule.
-The seventh exam will be a departmental comprehensive Final.
+EXAMS: Two exams will be administered during the semester as per the attached course schedule.
+The midterm will cover material in chapters 1 through 6.
+The final exam will be comprehensive.